FRRouting/frr/doc/user/nhrpd.rst

 .. clicmd:: ip nhrp authentication PASSWORD

+   Enables Cisco style authentication on NHRP packets.
+This embeds the plaintext password to the outgoing NHRP packets.
+   Maximum length of the password is 8 characters.

+.. clicmd:: ip nhrp authentication keyed-hash PASSWORD

    Enables authentication on NHRP packets as described in RFC 2332 section 5.3.4.
 The password is used as the key for the HMAC-MD5 keyed hash carried in the Authentication Extension; the password